-White House defends migrant detention policy as criticism mounts
+'Ticking time bomb': Photos in U.S. report show families, children crammed into border facilities

 U.S. Senator Cory Booker would “virtually eliminate immigration detention” if he wins the White House, his campaign said on Tuesday, including ending the use of for-profit detention facilities and minimizing the time unaccompanied children were in custody.

-Dr. Lisa Ayoub-Rodriguez, a Texas pediatrician who has been providing healthcare to migrant families, said she recently saw a mother suffering from dehydration with a baby whose fingers and toes were still blue after time in a detention center.
+Lisa Ayoub-Rodriguez, a Texas pediatrician who has been providing healthcare to migrant families, said she recently saw a mother suffering from dehydration with a baby whose fingers and toes were still blue after time in a detention center.

-“I asked her if in CBP custody she had been given water.
-She said no. I asked her if she asked. ...
-She said no. She didn’t want to be a bother or a burden, she said,” Ayoub-Rodriguez told a news briefing in El Paso alongside other doctors who help migrants.

-“I see this often in the population.
-This is a population that’s afraid to ask for help,” Ayoub-Rodriguez said.

-Several hundred people gathered in New York City on Tuesday to demonstrate against the Trump administration’s treatment of migrants, part of a planned nationwide day of protests by rights groups targeting members of the U.S. Congress.
+Several hundred people gathered in New York on Tuesday to demonstrate against the Trump administration’s treatment of migrants, part of a planned nationwide day of protests by rights groups targeting members of the U.S. Congress.

-The demonstrations were fueled by fears that Trump’s administration is preparing to move forward with a round-up of illegal immigrants in U.S. cities.
+The demonstrations were fueled by fears that Trump’s administration is preparing to move forward with a roundup in U.S. cities of immigrants who are in the country illegally.
 Last month, Trump delayed the raids by two weeks.

-Criticism of the CPB intensified after a report on Monday by the non-profit news site ProPublica detailing offensive content posted on a private Facebook group for current and former CBP officers that included jokes about the deaths of migrants and sexually explicit references to Ocasio-Cortez.
+Criticism of the CBP intensified after a report on Monday by the nonprofit news site ProPublica detailing offensive content posted on a private Facebook group for current and former CBP officers that included jokes about the deaths of migrants and sexually explicit references to Ocasio-Cortez.

-Senator Bernie Sanders, a top Democratic presidential candidate, on Twitter called the report was “horrific” and said the dehumanization of immigrants must end.

-Ocasio-Cortez, a first-term New York Democrat who was part of a Congressional Hispanic Caucus visit to the border on Monday, suggested in a Twitter post on Tuesday that the CBP was a “rogue agency.”
+Ocasio-Cortez, a first-term New York Democrat, suggested in a Twitter post on Tuesday that the CBP was a “rogue agency.”

 CBP condemned the Facebook group and acknowledged that the group may include a number of the agency’s employees.